-Even in cases where there is an awareness of the gender issue, it is often understood and formalized in an overgeneralized way: this makes it difficult to deal with in focused and concrete ways.
+Even in cases where there is an awareness of the gender issue, it is often understood and formalized in a way that is too general: this makes it difficult to deal with in focused and concrete ways.
 Sometimes, moreover, the identification of all signs of discrimination, both large and small, is carried out sporadically, making it difficult to implement systematic and lasting change.
 Added to this is the fact that not all those who deal with these issues, despite their commitment and dedication, understand the importance of an updated and analytical understanding of the phenomena of discrimination.
-It is sometimes, in fact, there is not sufficient determination to develop a vision and a message that can mobilize and direct the energies and passions of the many people who potentially might be interested in these issues.
+It is sometimes also difficult to reach an adequate degree of consensus about this type of initiative.
+Sometimes, in fact, there is not sufficient determination to develop a vision and a message that can mobilise and direct the energies and passions of the many people who potentially might be interested in these issues.

-4. Non awareness of stereotypes
+3. Non awareness of stereotypes

-The hidden nature of gender discrimination.
-Resistance stemming from the non conscious nature of gender stereotypes.
+The hidden nature of the gender discrimination.
+Resistance stemming from the non conscious nature of gender stereotypes .
 Studies of social cognition have shown that individuals have powerful tendencies to perceive and interpret people and events in terms that confirm their prior expectations and concerns.
-Such confirmation biases, as they are called, cause people to selectively focus events and experiences that confirm what they want or expect to see, and to fail to notice, to ignore, or to discount events and information that disconfirm their expectations.
+Such confirmation biases, as they are called, cause people to selectively focus events and experiences that confirm what they want or expect to see and to fail to notice, to ignore, or to discount events and information that disconfirm their expectations.
 The deeper people's emotional and cognitive commitments to their prior expectations, the more they unconsciously distort what they see to fit those expectations.
-The more gender equality is a threatening measure to male and female identity, as they were defined in the past, the more it is useless to tackle stereotypes in a prescriptive way.
+The more gender equality is a threatening measure to male and female identity, as they were defined in the past, the more is useless to tackle stereotypes in a prescriptive way.

 Non-conscious judgment, means that there are reactions in interrelationship that can be reinforced by the structure of the organizations that are built on the purpose of maintaining the gender systems status quo.
 The gender is a system of cultural "schemas" that define who men and women are, in these schemas science was described as rational, abstract, over and outside the social relations.
-For that reason this form of knowledge did not fit at all with women's peculiarities.
+For that reason this form of knowledge didn't fit at all with women peculiarities.

 Obviously to suppress stereotype bias, actors must be alert to its possible presence in their behavior at a given moment, must be motivated to suppress it, and must have the time and energy to do so.
-Of course, women's own interests in bettering themselves suggest that they will more often be sufficiently motivated to resist the biasing effects of stereotypes in their own behavior than will men.
-But as was observed directly, even women themselves are inclined to deny the existence or the significance of gender issues.
+Of course, women's own interests in bettering themselves suggests that they will more often be sufficiently motivated to resist the biasing effects of stereotypes in their own behavior than will men.
+But as was observed directly, even the women themselves are inclined to deny the existence or the significance of gender issues.

-5. Difficulties also women have in seeing discrimination
+4. Difficulties also women have in seeing discrimination